stevenabadie/jacksmastodonbot/README.md

     `setup-jacks-bot`

     After running `setup-jacks-bot` you will be prompted with requests for information to configure your bot.
-      * The URL for an IMDb quotes page.
+      * The URL for your chosen IMDb quotes page.
       * A name for you bot.
       * The URL for the Mastodon server you created your account on.
       * The email you used for the Mastodon account you created.